alanjones2/streamlit-chart-varieties/article.md

 cryptoW["trendline"] = [y for  y in  m*cryptoW.BTC + b]
 ```

-Now we can plot a line form this new column and by including the existing axis `ax`, we add this new plotline to the existing figure.
+Now we can plot a line form this new column and by including the existing axis `ax`, we add this new plot line to the existing figure.

 ```python
 cryptoW.plot(x = 'BTC', y = 'trendline', ax=ax)